-Here are all the winners from the BAFTAS 2020 - rolling list
+Here are all the winners from the BAFTAS 2020

 Joe Pesci – The Irishman

-Brad Pitt – Once Upon a Time in Hollywood
+Brad Pitt – Once Upon a Time in Hollywood – winner

 EE Rising Star Award